What is the Naacp?

 Their mission is to secure educational, economic, political, and social equality of rights for every individual and ensure the well-being and health of all individuals by eliminating racial discrimination.

-If you feel like the organization would be of assistance on such matters, you can contact them through any of the phone numbers or email addresses available on their website.
+If you feel like the organization would be of legal assistance on such matters, you can contact naacp discrimination lawyers through any of the phone numbers or email addresses available on their website.

 The NAACP allows individuals of all ages and nationalities to join the organization.
 If you are aged above 21, you can do so by paying a $30 adult membership fee, after which you receive a free copy of their Crisis Magazine.